aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module3-genai-applications/usecase.en.md

 - Orchestration: How GenAI help us simplify code and write our instructions in plain english
 - Knowledge: How MCP servers improve the context for LLM for better business outcomes
 - Memory: LLMs are stateless.
 We will see how the orchestration layer provides memory to maintain state across sessions and effectively perform complicated tasks.
+- Validation and Measurement.
+We will touch base on how LangFuse help us to capture and measure the performance of our application.

 Let's see how our application fits the for this mould.